alttch/finac/doc/readme.rst

 Lazy exchange
 ~~~~~~~~~~~~~

-Finac can automatically move assets between accounts with different
+Finac can automatically move assets between accounts having different
-currencies, if exchange rate is set or specified in transaction details:
+currencies if exchange rate is set or specified in the transaction
+details:

 .. code:: python